• Home

 Picking up a love for Bluegrass along the way he vowed one day to start a bluegrass/mountain music band….
 17 years later, after working solidly to lay foundations in life, he was ready to chase dreams and the Hillbilly Goats were born.

-As well as lead and backup vocals, the band keep Goat Boy’s self-claimed ADHD under control by giving him the onstage job of playing three instruments at a time – drums with his feet, a harp in his mouth and strings in his hands (mandolin, banjo, banjitar, guitar and resonator).
+As well as lead vocals, the band keep Goat Boy’s ferocious energy channeled into playing three instruments at a time – drums with his feet, a harmonica in his mouth and strings in his hands (banjo, guitar and resonator).